Resolve Counselling - Making Sense of Life

 Picture

-After two and half decades working my own para-medical clinic managing complex injuries to the lower limb, I lost that career due to personal injury.
+After two and half decades working my own para-medical clinic managing complex injuries to the lower limb, I lost that career to personal injury.

 Now I have names for all that stuff and the accurate interpretations.
 Now I know how to park those ideas and experiences, and it has freed me enormously to engage in life in a much more meaningful manner.

-My Counselling Background.
+My Counselling Experience.

-This was followed by a short period in 1998 with St Stephan's Society in Hong Kong working with drug addicts, most of whom came from the Triads or similar criminal fraternities.
+My counselling experience started with refugees from Vietnam (1988), followed by a short period with St Stephan's Society in Hong Kong working with drug addicts and Triad members (1988).

 Truth must be welcomed before it can set us free, but sometimes it's a hard friend to live with.